-- Health Professions would receive \$243 million more than the FY2003 request, but \$125 million less than the FY2002 amount of \$663 million. - Ryan White AIDS Programs would receive \$161 million more than the request and \$162 million more than the FY2002 amount of \$1.9 billion. - The Community Access Program would receive \$120 million, the same as in FY2002; no funds were requested. - The CDC would receive \$520 million more than the request and \$130 million more than the FY2002 level of \$4.4 billion. - LIHEAP would receive \$300 million more than the request, and the same as the FY2002 amount of \$1.7 billion; the LIHEAP Emergency Allocation would be level funded at \$300 million, the same as requested. - Head Start would receive \$202 million more than the request and \$333 million more than the FY2002 amount of \$6.5 billion. - The Senate bill would not provide any funds for the \$184 million Health Facilities Construction Consolidation proposed in the FY2003 budget.
+- Health Professions would receive \$399 million more than the FY2003 request, and \$31 million more than the FY2002 amount of \$663 million. - Ryan White AIDS Programs would receive \$115 million more than the request and \$116 million more than the FY2002 amount of \$1.9 billion. - The Community Access Program would receive \$120 million, the same as in FY2002; no funds are requested. - The CDC would receive \$344 million more than the request, but \$46 million less than the FY2002 level of \$4.4 billion. - LIHEAP would receive \$600 million more than the request, and \$300 million more than the FY2002 amount of \$1.7 billion.
+The LIHEAP Emergency Allocation would be eliminated; the request is for \$300 million, the same as the FY2002 amount. - The Senate bill would not provide any funds for the \$184 million Health Facilities Construction Consolidation proposed in the FY2003 budget.

 Bioterrorism Preparedness.
-The President's FY2003 budget request proposes \$4.3 billion for DHHS bioterrorism preparedness programs and activities.
+The President's FY2003 budget request proposes \$4.3 billion for HHS bioterrorism preparedness programs and activities.
 Of this amount, \$2.3 billion would be provided through the PHSSEF, and \$2.0 billion through other accounts, primarily those for NIH.
 The request includes funds for strengthening the federal medical and public health response capacity, upgrading CDC's facilities, improving state and local public health preparedness, developing vaccines and maintaining the National Pharmaceutical Stockpile (NPS), preparing the nation's hospitals, expanding FDA's regulatory oversight of drugs and other biological products, and securing facilities to conduct critical scientific work.
-For additional information, see Appendix C: Terrorism Funding in the L-HHS-ED Bill, page 52, and CRS Report RL31263, Public Health Security and Bioterrorism Preparedness and Response Act (P.L.
+For additional information, see Appendix C: Terrorism Funding in the L-HHS-ED Bill, page 51, and CRS Report RL31263, Public Health Security and Bioterrorism Preparedness and Response Act (P.L.
 107-188): Provisions and Changes to Preexisting Law.

-For FY2002, DHHS received \$3.0 billion to improve bioterrorism preparedness at the federal, state, and local levels.
+For FY2002, HHS received \$3.0 billion to improve bioterrorism preparedness at the federal, state, and local levels.
 The FY2002 L-HHS-ED Appropriations Act, P.L.
 107-116, included \$243 million for anti-bioterrorism activities, and the FY2002 Anti-Terrorism Supplemental, P.L.
 107-117, provided an additional \$2.8 billion as part of the \$20 billion anti-terrorism emergency spending package.
 P.L.
 107-117 allocated the anti-bioterrorism funding under several broad categories, including

 \$593 million for the NPS, \$512 million to purchase smallpox vaccine, \$865 million for state and local health departments, \$135 million to upgrade hospital capacity, \$100 million to upgrade CDC's facilities and capacity, and \$155 million for NIH research and lab construction.
-In addition, the DHHS Food and Drug Administration (FDA) - regularly funded under the Agriculture Appropriations Act - received \$151 million for FDA lab security, vaccine approval, and food safety.
+In addition, the HHS Food and Drug Administration (FDA) - regularly funded under the Agriculture Appropriations Act - received \$151 million for FDA lab security, vaccine approval, and food safety.